 |Allows detailed advising of goods information on purchase orders 8||Yes||No|

 The following entities can only be managed using the SOAP API, and not by the REST API:

 - Shipment (note: this refers to Ongoing WMS' own concept of a shipment.
 It is unrelated to the "shipments" which transporters such as DHL and UPS have)

 Both APIs can read stock balances, but only the SOAP API can ask for what the stock balance was at a past date.

 Which fields can be used?

 The SOAP API allows you to update and read many fields on orders, purchase orders and articles.
 The REST API gives access to a much smaller selection of fields, making the REST API less complex.

 Kit articles and production articles

 A production article is an article which may be produced from other articles.
-It is similar to a kit article in that it has to be defined in terms of other articles.
+It is like a kit article in that it must be defined in terms of other articles.
 However, you can keep a production article in stock.